 Self-love and compassion

-We tend to be pretty hard on ourselves, and most of us have the belief that this will somehow make us better.
-But has hating yourself ever actually helped more than it has harmed?
-Or has it only lead to a lack of fulfillment and feelings of shame?
-Instead, how might life be different if you knew you could always meet yourself with kindness and compassion?
+Most of us tend to be pretty hard on ourselves, believing that this will somehow make us better.
+But has that harshness and self-criticism ever truly helped more than it has harmed?
+In my experience, it almost always leads to feelings of loneliness and shame.
+Instead, imagine a life where you could approach yourself with gentleness and understanding.
 What would happen if you could find comfort within yourself?